-Music Papers at Tauranga (2018)
+Music Papers at Tauranga (2023)

-To complete Music as a single major, students must gain 135 points from papers listed for Music, including 105 points above 100 level, and 60 points above 200 level.
-Students must include MUSIC115, MUSIC140, MUSIC213, MUSIC215, MUSIC240, MUSIC314, MUSIC315, MUSIC340 and either MUSIC323 or MUSIC3XX.
+To complete Music as a single major for the BA, students must gain 135 points from papers listed for Music, including 105 points above 100 level, and 60 points above 200 level.
+Students must include MUSIC112, MUSIC213 and MUSIC314.

-To complete Music as part of a double major, students must gain 120 points from papers listed for Music, including 90 points above 100 level, and 45 points above 200 level including MUSIC115, MUSIC140, MUSIC213, MUSIC215, MUSIC240, MUSIC314; MUSIC315, and MUSIC340.
+To complete Music as part of a double major for the BA or other undergraduate degree, students must gain 120 points from papers listed for Music, including 90 points above 100 level, and 45 points above 200 level.
+Students must include MUSIC112, MUSIC213 and MUSIC314.

 To complete a minor in Music, students must complete 60 points from the papers listed for the Music major, including at least 30 points above 100 level.

-To complete a BMus (Performance), students must complete MUSIC118, MUSIC120, MUSIC121; and MUSIC218, MUSIC220, MUSIC221, MUSIC227; and MUSIC318, MUSIC320, MUSIC321, MUSIC327 and 60 points from elective papers.
+To complete a BMus (Performance), students must complete MUSIC118, MUSIC120, MUSIC121 or MUSIC122, MUSIC218, MUSIC220, MUSIC221, MUSIC227, MUSIC318, MUSIC320, MUSIC321, MUSIC327 and 75 points from elective papers.

 Note: All BMus students enrolled in first year Music papers should have skills in reading and writing music to Grade 3 level (NZMEB, AMEB) or Grade 5 (Royal Schools, Trinity College).
 Students wishing to enter the Performance stream at any level will be required to audition.
 Candidates must gain at least 60 points at 100 level in any subject(s) before enrolling in Music papers above 100 level, and at least 90 points at 100 and 200 level before enrolling in Music papers above 200 level.

-Note on Assessment: Failure to achieve a pass in any Performance, Performance Techniques, or Chamber Music papers will result in the need to re-audition for entry to Performance or Chamber Music streams.
+Note on Assessment: Failure to achieve a pass in any Performance, Performance Techniques or Chamber Music papers will result in the need to re-audition for entry to Performance or Chamber Music streams.

 For a full list of offerings in this subject, including those available in Hamilton and online, see the Catalogue of Papers.
 Not all qualifications and subjects can be taken in full in Tauranga.
 See what can be studied in Tauranga.